jab/bidict/CODE_OF_CONDUCT.rst

 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at https://gitter.im/jab.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <jab@math.brown.edu>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to